Retail Site Selection

 Drive-Time Trade Areas

 Model 5/10/15-minute catchments that match how people travel, not just how far a circle reaches.
-Compare sites on realistic access.
+Select retail sites using realistic access metrics, and high-resolution population density.
 Learn more about creating travel-time boundaries, researching global POIs and finding population hotspots.

 Drive-Time Trade Areas

 Model 5/10/15-minute catchments that match how people travel, not just how far a circle reaches.
-Compare sites on realistic access.
+Select retail sites using realistic access metrics, and high-resolution population density.
 Learn more about creating travel-time boundaries, researching global POIs and finding population hotspots.

 Drive-Time Trade Areas

 Model 5/10/15-minute catchments that match how people travel, not just how far a circle reaches.
-Compare sites on realistic access.
+Select retail sites using realistic access metrics, and high-resolution population density.
 Learn more about creating travel-time boundaries, researching global POIs and finding population hotspots.

 Current & Forecasted Population

-Use annually updated high resolution demographics - plus forecasts and income layers - to size demand accurately in every candidate trade area.
+Use annually updated high resolution demographics - plus forecasts, income layers and a comprehensive Google database containing all of your competitors and allies - to size demand accurately across all of your prospective retail sites.
 Learn more about using custom shapes or existing administrative boundaries to narrow down your market research.

 Current & Forecasted Population

-Use annually updated high resolution demographics - plus forecasts and income layers - to size demand accurately in every candidate trade area.
+Use annually updated high resolution demographics - plus forecasts, income layers and a comprehensive Google database containing all of your competitors and allies - to size demand accurately across all of your prospective retail sites.
 Learn more about using custom shapes or existing administrative boundaries to narrow down your market research.

 Current & Forecasted Population

-Use annually updated high resolution demographics - plus forecasts and income layers - to size demand accurately in every candidate trade area.
+Use annually updated high resolution demographics - plus forecasts, income layers and a comprehensive Google database containing all of your competitors and allies - to size demand accurately across all of your prospective retail sites.
 Learn more about using custom shapes or existing administrative boundaries to narrow down your market research.

 POIs & Competitive Context

-Layer Google POIs to see co-tenancy, competitors, and demand drivers that impact sales potential and ramp-up timelines.
+Layer Google POIs against candidate retail sites to see co-tenancy, competitors, and demand drivers that impact sales potential and ramp-up timelines.

 POIs & Competitive Context

-Layer Google POIs to see co-tenancy, competitors, and demand drivers that impact sales potential and ramp-up timelines.
+Layer Google POIs against candidate retail sites to see co-tenancy, competitors, and demand drivers that impact sales potential and ramp-up timelines.

 POIs & Competitive Context

-Layer Google POIs to see co-tenancy, competitors, and demand drivers that impact sales potential and ramp-up timelines.
+Layer Google POIs against candidate retail sites to see co-tenancy, competitors, and demand drivers that impact sales potential and ramp-up timelines.

 Last updated